PGY 1 Pharmacy Residency Program

 Meetings and Conferences

 Travel to pharmacy professional meetings is an important component of the Fairview Hospital pharmacy residency.
-All residents are required to attend the ASHP Midyear meeting, during which residency recruitment occurs.
-In the spring, residents formally present their projects at the Great Lakes Residency Conference.
+All residents are required to attend the Vizient and ASHP Midyear meetings, during which residency recruitment occurs.
+In the spring, all pharmacy residents will go on a residency trip to learn from other residency programs and suggest improvements to our program.
+Residents formally present their projects at the Ohio Residency Conference.
 Accommodations, travel and expenses will be reimbursed for local, state and national meetings.

-Residents will complete a study in the early part of the residency year with the intent of preparing a poster for presentation at the ASHP Midyear Meeting.
-The goal is to help the resident learn how to develop a systematic process designed to improve the medication process.
+Residents will complete a medication use evaluation in the early part of the residency year with the option of using results (versus presenting their year-long research methodology) to present their poster at the ASHP Mid-year Meeting.
+The resident will also be required to complete a year-long research project.
+The goal is to expose the resident to the research process.
 A mentor will be assigned to help the resident with the project.
+The resident must provide a manuscript suitable for publishing before graduation from the program.

 - Pharmacy practice residents are required to staff every other weekend in the Pharmacy.
 Residents will also staff on three of the six major holidays.